yh2527/github_daily_activities_dashboard/README.md

 ---
 ## Reproduction

-### Prerequisites:
+### Prerequisites: You have installed and set up the following tool -
 - Docker
 - Terraform
 - GCP account
 - dbt cloud account

 ### Step 1 - Create a new GCP project